At your discretion, you may want to set this music to loop.

 I took on the name Bryph Glare.
 I entered the underground fighting scene.

-I did some sex work on the side.
-Eventually, I saved up enough to get my top surgery.
+And I did some sex work on the side, too.

 Surely, you'd be asking yourself...